w3f/polkadot-wiki/docs/kusama-ledger.md

 and pressing ctrl-c (command-c on Apple keyboards).
 Then you will provide your address to the payer so they can send a transfer.

+### Staking

+Since Ledger does not support batch transactions, you must do two separate transactions when you want to stake using an account stored on a Ledger device.

+- Go to the "Staking" tab found under the "Network" dropdown in the top navigation menu.
+- Click the "Account Actions" pane in the inner navigation.
+- Click "+ Stash" instead of "+ Nominator" or "+ Validator" (selecting the latter two will not work).
+- Input the amount of tokens to bond and confirm the transaction.
+- When the transaction is include you will see the newly bonded account in the "Account Actions" page.
+- Select "Start Nominating" or "Start Validating" to start nominating or validating.

 ## Support

 If you need support please send an email to [support@kusama.network](mailto:support@kusama.network).